drighelli/SpatialExperiment_Bioc2021/README.md

 # Bioc2021 SpatialExperiment Workshop

-This three-parts workshop provides basics backgroud and the instruments to start to work with spatial transcriptomics with R/Bioconductor.
+This three-part workshop provides background and tools to start working with spatially resolved transcriptomics data with R/Bioconductor.

-The first part is an overview of the most widely used technologies for spatially resolved transcriptomics, such as seqFISH and 10x Genomics Visium, and the main differences between them.
+The first part is an overview of the most widely used technologies for spatially resolved transcriptomics, such as 10x Genomics Visium and seqFISH, and the main differences between them.

-The second part is mainly focused on the `SpatialExperiment` class and how to handle its methods for storing and retrieving spatial coordinates, images, and how to manage them.
+The second part is focused on the `SpatialExperiment` class and how to handle its methods for storing and retrieving spatial coordinates, images, and how to manage them.

-The third part will show how to store/retrieve already stored spatial datasets from the `STexampleData` and `10xVisiumData` packages and how to generate plots with `ggspavis`.
+The third part will show how to retrieve datasets in `SpatialExperiment` format from the `STexampleData` and `10xVisiumData` packages, and how to generate plots with the `ggspavis` package.

-The workshop will end with a mini-challenge for the attendees to handle with provided tools during the sessions.
+The workshop will end with a mini-challenge for attendees using the tools provided during the sessions.

 # Authors: